 - Slowly increase your fiber intake to ease constipation.
 Too much fiber can cause diarrhea.

-- Try probiotics.
+- You may also wish to try probiotics.
 Increasing the good bacteria in your digestive tract may relieve symptoms of IBS.
 Take probiotics as a supplement or eat yogurt containing probiotics.

 - Drink peppermint tea or take peppermint supplements to ease intestinal spasms.

 - Learn how to manage stress.
 Practice yoga, meditation, or mindfulness, or find enjoyable activities to minimize stress and anxiety.

 - Try out acupuncture.
 This complementary therapy might relieve IBS symptoms.

 - Consult a hypnotherapist and learn ways to relax your abdominal muscles.
 This may reduce symptoms of an IBS attack.

 The symptoms of IBS can affect your quality of life and prevent you from doing the things you love.
 But relief is available.

 Talk with your doctor or gastroenterologist if you’re unable to manage your symptoms with dietary changes.
 You may need medication to address your symptoms.

 It’s also important to see your doctor if you experience other symptoms such as weight loss, rectal bleeding, or difficulty swallowing.
 These symptoms could indicate a more serious condition.